-During the three months ended September 30, 2024 and 2023, the Company issued approximately 231 thousand and 50 thousand shares of its Common Stock upon the vesting of equity awards.
-The vesting did not result in any cash proceeds to the Company.
+During the three months ended December 31, 2024 and 2023, the Company issued approximately 8 thousand shares and zero shares of its Common Stock upon the vesting of equity awards, respectively.
+During the six months ended December 31, 2024 and 2023, the Company issued approximately 240 thousand shares and 50 thousand shares of its Common Stock upon the vesting of equity awards, respectively.
+The vesting events did not result in any cash proceeds to the Company.